 We all know that electronic devices run by software surround us.
 Phones, tablets, and laptops immediately jump to mind.
 If one thinks a little further, vehicles, robots, and things like air traffic control probably also surface.
 With many of the "things," both seen and unseen, in our lives becoming increasingly software controlled, the opportunities for people with knowledge of computer science and coding are exploding.
 This course aims to introduce and give students chances to practice some of the fundamental attitudes, skills and knowledge connected with computer science.
 Students will be coding (writing computer language) for a variety of purposes.
 Some will be solely computer-based while others will physically interact (input and output) with the real world.
 Students will work individually and collaboratively throughout the semester.
 This course is offered annually, but will only be taught as enrollment and staffing allow.

-Prerequisite: Concurrent enrollment in or previous passing grade in Geometry, Duration: Semester.
+Prerequisite: Successful completion of Algebra I. Duration: Semester.
 Credit: 0.5 Science.

 #117 Forensic Science: